Online Harms: Sextortion

 What is sextortion?

-Simply put sextortion is blackmail.
-It’s when someone online threatens to send a sexual image or video of you to other people if you don’t pay the person or provide more sexual content.
+Simply put, sextortion is blackmail.
+It’s when someone online threatens to send a sexual image or video of you to other people if you don’t pay them or provide more sexual content.

 If someone is threatening to share your nude image or video, there is help:

-- Immediately stop all communication.
-Deactivate (but don’t delete) any of the accounts you are using to communicate with the individual.
+- Immediately stop talking to them.
+Deactivate (but don’t delete) any of the accounts you’re using to communicate with the sextorter.

-- DO NOT comply with the threat.
-In other words, never pay money and never send additional nudes.
-Your situation will NOT get better by doing either of these things.
-If you have paid money, check to see if it has been collected and, if not, quickly cancel the payment.
+- DO NOT give in to threats.
+So, never pay money and never send additional nudes.
+The situation won’t get better.
+If you’ve already paid money, check to see if it has been collected.
+If it hasn’t - quickly cancel the payment.

-- Keep the correspondence.
-Keep information such as the person’s username(s), social media account information, a copy of the communications, along with any images and/or videos that were sent.
+- Keep a copy of the messages and information about the sextorter like their username(s), social media account information, and any images or videos that were sent.